Interested in a loan but not sure which is your best choice? Learn which financing option is better for you.

 How do personal loans differ from 401(k) loans?

-When you take out a 401(k) loan, you’re borowing withdrawn from your retirement plan.
+When you take out a 401(k) loan, you’re borrowing withdrawn from your retirement plan.
 Though you won’t pay any interest to the brokerage managing your loan, you’ll lose out on potential gains.
-These loans are typically capped at $50,000 or 50% of your account balance, whichever is less.
-These loans must be repaid within five years.
+These loans are typically capped at $50,000 or 50% of your account balance, whichever is less, and must be repaid within five years.
 But much like a personal loan, the funds can be used to cover just about any expense, which makes them useful if you have a large amount in your retirement account and know you’ll be with your current employer for years to come.